ethercards/ec-site-traits/_traits/130-glittery.md

 ![icon](/assets/images/trait-icons/{{page.image}})

-*This Trait was proposed by @ramaraje as part of our first community Trait creation contest.*
+This trait **adds a custom overlay to your card.** With only 88 Glittery traits dropped to the original Ether Cards, this makes your card among the most rare.

-This trait adds a shining glittery border to your card or an animated layer.
-With only 88 Glittery traits dropped to First Edition Ether Cards, this makes your card among the most rare.
+<small>*Terms and conditions apply.</small>